 Budget unresolved as Louisiana session reaches final days

-Louisiana lawmakers have entered the final two days of their legislative session with disputes raging about sports betting and minor skirmishes about next year's budget needing resolution.
+Louisiana lawmakers reached the final hours of their legislative session with disputes raging about sports betting and minor budget skirmishes needing resolution.

 The 60-day session must end Thursday by 6 p.m.

-Negotiations continued behind the scenes Wednesday between the House and Senate about a final version of next year's $30 billion-plus state operating budget.
+Negotiations continued behind the scenes Wednesday between the House and Senate about a final version of next year's $30 billion-plus state operating budget, a companion measure to spend millions in unbudgeted money from the current year and the state's construction spending plans.

-But the largest disagreement, over public school financing, was resolved days ago, promising teachers a $1,000 pay raise and districts new discretionary money for their operating expenses.
+But the largest disagreement, over public school financing, was resolved days ago, promising K-12 teachers a $1,000 pay raise, support workers a $500 salary bump and districts $39 million in new discretionary money for their operations.
+Approval of that school financing legislation gave Gov. John Bel Edwards his signature achievement for the session.

-Also still the subject of haggling are bills to legalize sports betting, set the regulations for online fantasy sports competitions for cash, establish a minimum marriage age in Louisiana and allow medical marijuana patients to use inhalers like asthma patients.
+Lawmakers in the majority-GOP House and Senate still were haggling over bills to legalize sports betting, set regulations for online fantasy sports competitions for cash and establish a minimum marriage age in Louisiana.

+Two abortion measures remain outstanding and were expected to win final passage before adjournment: to say abortions done via medication can only be performed at Louisiana's three licensed abortion clinics and to ask voters to rewrite the state constitution to ensure it offers no protections for abortion rights.

+Edwards, a Democrat, already has signed a more sweeping abortion restriction passed by lawmakers last week that could ban the procedure as early as six weeks of pregnancy — if a similar Mississippi law is upheld in federal court.

 Comments